jemmy512/book-notes/SE/refactoring-2.md

   The obvious answer to this problem is that you add tests.

   The best advice I can give is to get a copy of <Working Effectively with Legacy Code [Feathers]> and follow its guidance.
-Don’t be worried by the age of the book—its advice is just as true more than a decade later.
+Don’t be worried by the age of the book - its advice is just as true more than a decade later.

 * Databases